A Conversation With Thierry Breton

 Is this a mea culpa?

 Not at all.
-I’ve worked with all the platforms, whether it’s Meta, Google, TikTok, Temu, or X. It is sometimes necessary to remember that even if certain messages are broadcast in the United States or elsewhere, they can also have repercussions in Europe, where we have regulations in place.
+I held discussions with all platforms — sometimes firmly— whether it was Meta, Google, TikTok, Temu, or X. It is sometimes necessary to remember that even if certain messages are broadcast in the United States or elsewhere, they can also have repercussions in Europe, where we have regulations in place.

 Was it your role to publicly clash with Elon Musk?